HDV2332/Lerna_Node_Next/README.md

 ### Getting the app up and running
 - In the root directory, `npm i` to install every required dependencies.
+- Run `npx learna clean -y`, this will clean up the node_modules folders of sub apps.
 - `npm run dev` to start up development environment.

 ### Installing additional packages and dependencies